Capture Timing-Attention of Events in Clinical Time Series: Experiments

-For more intuitive comparisons on the regression outcome, in addition to RMSE in predicted days, we also report AUC and F1 score, as shown in Figure \ref{fig:exp2_bar}.
-These binary metrics are derived by thresholding the predicted event day against the patient's last observed day: predictions beyond the last observation are treated as negative (no diagnosis), while earlier predictions are treated as positive (diagnosed).

-Since AUC and F1 scores are derived from thresholding the regression output rather than direct binary prediction, they are not directly comparable to results from dedicated binary classification models.
-In addition to standard RNNs, we also include linear logistic regression (GLM) and random forest (RF) as complementary baselines for evaluation.
+For a more intuitive evaluation, Figure \ref{fig:exp2_bar} also reports the AUC and F1 score alongside the RMSE in number of days.
+These binary metrics are derived by thresholding predicted event days against each patient's last observed day — predictions beyond the observation window are treated as negative, earlier predictions as positive.
+Note that since these metrics are derived from a regression output rather than direct binary classification, they are not directly comparable to dedicated classification models.

-The LITT method is evaluated in two configurations: with and without activation of the time-scaling coefficients $ \gamma $, which capture individual-level temporal features.
-The substantial performance gap between these two modes indicates that the majority of individualized temporal information is derived from the ground-truth outcomes (in days).
+In addition to the standard LSTM and AT-RNN \cite{al2024ta}, we also include linear logistic regression (GLM) and random forest (RF) as complementary baselines for evaluation.
+The LITT method is evaluated in two configurations: with and without activation of the time-scaling coefficients $\gamma$, which capture individual-level temporal features.
+The substantial performance gap between these two modes indicates that most of the individualized temporal information is derived from the ground-truth outcome in days rather than longitudinal data.
 Consequently, achieving optimal predictive performance with LITT may require additional external patient-specific data.